Moving Abroad Checklist: What to Do When Moving Country

 Research into a removals company

-If you’re moving furniture or heavy goods, you'll require a removals company specialising in international moves.
-These types of companies understand customs charges, how to pack for long-haul moving and any other overseas logistics that may be involved.
+If you’re moving furniture or heavy goods, you'll need to hire a removals company that specialises in international moves.
+They can help you understand the ins and outs of customs charges, how to pack for a long-haul move and any other overseas logistics that may be involved.

 Set up an international bank account